 Yokohama Tyres 19545×16 have proved to be a good seller to the younger tyre market and that’s where we missed out in the past.

 We started to sell Yokohama about ten years ago but we found it a difficult product to sell.
-Yokohama as now were very big sellers of wheel and tyre packages, and it was a
+Yokohama was now a very big seller of wheel and tyre packages, and it was athing that we found hard to sell here in Halifax.

 This opened the door for Yokohama tyres again

 It was back in 1888 in Scotland.
-Thus, when the pneumatic tyres were invented by John Boyd Dunlop.
-Yet, another great British invention.
+Thus, when pneumatic tyres were invented by John Boyd Dunlop.
+Yet another great British invention.
 He was working on his son’s bicycle at the time.
-Hence, he came up an inflated rubber tube filled with air.
+Hence, he came up with an inflated rubber tube filled with air.
 Of course, it was fitted around a metal rim for comfort.
 Hence, the rubber tyre was born.
-This invention paved the way for the future of the great company we now know as Dunlop tyres.
+This invention paved the way for the future of the great company we now know as Dunlop Tyres.

-In 1985 Dunlop were bought by BTR plc and later a Japanese company Sumitomo were given the rights to make tyres under the Dunlop tyres road brand, it then started producing tyres in its UK subsidiary under the Dunlop Tyres Ltd name.
+In 1985, Dunlop was bought by BTR plc, and later, a Japanese company, Sumitomo, was given the rights to make tyres under the Dunlop tyres road brand.
+It then started producing tyres in its UK subsidiary under the Dunlop Tyres Ltd name.

 Motorsport tyre introduced

-The old factory can still be seen from the M6 motorway as you travel through Birmingham but it is a shadow of its former self, joining in with the rest of the decline of British manufacturing in the UK, very sad, I have had many visits to the old tyre factory in its former glory days but now the tyre products are produced in China, Poland and Slovenia, not a British product anymore.
+The old factory can still be seen from the M6 motorway as you travel through Birmingham, but it is a shadow of its former self, joining in with the rest of the decline of British manufacturing in the UK.
+It is very sad.
+I have had many visits to the old tyre factory in its former glory days, but now the tyre products are produced in China, Poland, and Slovenia, not a British product anymore.

 Goodyear Dunlop tyres also own two smaller tyre companies,

-Fulda and Sava both brands that we used to sell in past and are good quality tyres.
-Goodyear tyres now operate from offices in Luxembourg and Brussels, who report to the main head office which is still in Akron USA.
+Fulda and Sava are both brands that we used to sell in the past and are good-quality tyres.
+Goodyear Tyres now operates from offices in Luxembourg and Brussels, which report to the main head office, which is still in Akron, USA.

-This has always been a subject close to my own heart, I have worked in the tyre trade now for a good 40 years and like many more like me, we started our own tyre businesses in the seventies and eighties.
+This has always been a subject close to my heart.
+I have worked in the tyre trade now for a good 40 years, and like many more like me, we started our own tyre businesses in the seventies and eighties.

-So we have now resigned as a member of the independent tyre group.
-Due to the fact that they were becoming too large and I thought ineffective.
+So we have now resigned as members of the independent tyre group.
+Due to the fact that they were becoming too large, I thought they were ineffective.

-Most of us used to work for the national companies that were then owned by the leading tyre manufacturers and then decided that we could make a go out of running our own businesses and so the story goes.
-Many ex managers for companies like Tyreservices a Goodyear owned subsidiary and National Tyreservices, who were then owned by Dunlop, decided that if they could run a depot for someone else then they could do it for themselves and so looked for premises and started their own businesses.
+The majority of us used to work for national companies that were then under the ownership of the top tyre manufacturers before deciding that we could succeed in running our own businesses.
+Many ex-managers for companies like Tyreservices, a Goodyear-owned subsidiary, and National Tyreservices, who were then owned by Dunlop, decided that if they could run a depot for someone else, then they could do it for themselves, so they looked for premises and started their own businesses.

 Here in West Yorkshire.
 I can think of at least six people who worked for the national retailers.
 Then leaving to start their own businesses.
 Some also worked for the tyre manufactures.
 Of course, the likes of Morris Palmer in Hull, who left Goodyear tyres to form the famous Savoy tyres !
 Now run by his son.
 This was happening all over the UK.
 Revolutionized the way that tyres were sold.
 To the growing market and expansion of the car market.
 Most households had a car by then and business was good and profitable.
 So, I started a business that we called Kut-Kost tyres.
 Accordingly, we grew into three depots and made a good living.

-Life went on for a few years and as we were selling more tyres.
-Of course, then the manufactures were offering better deals .
+Life went on for a few years and as we were selling more tyres,.
+Of course, then, the manufacturers were offering better deals .
 Many of us were tempted to buy in quantity.
 We were at this stage having to compete with the emerging Kwik Fit Tyre Discount stores .
-Including the ever more competitive Nationals.
+Including the ever-more competitive Nationals.

 Before computers!
 Local newspapers would have up six different adverts.
 Offering all sorts of deals to the motorists.
 Driving down the tyre prices!
 Followed of course by lower profit margins.
 Significantly, buying containers was a way of increasing our bottom line.